 | Returns Potential | Low to Moderate | Low to Moderate | High (long-term) |

-Compounding frequency determines how often interest is added to your RD, which directly impacts your final maturity amount.
-Most RDs use quarterly compounding, where interest is added every three months, helping your savings grow steadily over time.
+Compounding frequency determines how often interest is compounded on your RD, directly affecting your total returns.
+Most RDs use quarterly compounding, which adds interest every 3 months, helping your savings grow faster.
+Higher compounding frequency increases the effective return and results in a higher maturity amount over time.